rgvlee/EntityFrameworkCore.Testing/README.md

 }
 ```

-### FromSqlRaw/FromSqlInterpolated (EntityFrameworkCore 3.0.0)
+### FromSqlRaw/FromSqlInterpolated (EntityFrameworkCore 3.\*)
 As above except the method names have *Raw and *Interpolated suffixes.

 ### Queries
 Queries are initialized automatically but you'll want to seed them to do anything useful with them.
-Use the `AddToReadOnlySource` , `AddRangeToReadOnlySource` and `ClearReadOnlySource` extensions to seed/manipulate the query source.
+Use the AddToReadOnlySource , AddRangeToReadOnlySource and ClearReadOnlySource extensions to seed/manipulate the query source.

 ``` C#
 [Test]